 The ESA was bought in to protect and recover species.
 The ESA is administered by the U.S. Fish and Wildlife Service (Service) for land mammals.
-For marine mammals, the Commerce Department’s National Marine Fisheries Service (NMFS) is in charge.
+The Commerce Department’s National Marine Fisheries Service (NMFS) is in charge of marine mammals.

 Under the act of 1973, individual species may be listed as endangered or threatened.

-The U.S. Fish and Wildlife Service define ‘Endangered’ as a species in danger of extinction throughout all or a significant portion of its range.
+The U.S. Fish and Wildlife Service defines ‘Endangered’ as a species in danger of extinction throughout all or a significant portion of its range.

 They define ‘threatened’ as a species likely to become endangered within the foreseeable future.

-I have listed here ten of the mammals of North America that are on U.S. Fish and Wildlife Sevice endangered list.
+I have listed ten of North America’s mammals on the U.S. Fish and Wildlife Sevice endangered list.

-Please note that the list from the Service varies differently to the list from the International Union for Conservation of Nature (IUCN) red list, which deals with species worldwide.
+Please note that the service list varies from the list from the International Union for Conservation of Nature (IUCN) red list, which deals with species worldwide.

 The Mexican wolf was hunted to almost extinction.
 By the 1970s, the Mexican wolf was almost wiped out in North America.
-There were only a few left in the wild and a small amount in captivity.
-The Mexican wolf has a gray coat with yellow hints and normally white fur around the bottom of their legs and muzzle.
+Only a few were left in the wild and a small amount in captivity.
+The Mexican wolf has a gray coat with yellow hints and usually white fur around the bottom of its legs and muzzle.

 The Mexican wolf is still highly endangered, although they were once abundant throughout North America.
 Their decline began when the livestock industry moved into the Southwest.
-With their habitat being lost to humans, the wolves lost a huge chunk of their food source.
-To combat this, they started to kill the settlers livestock.
+With their habitat lost to humans, the wolves lost a massive chunk of their food source.
+To combat this, they started to kill the settler’s livestock.

-The U.S. Biological Survey began to hunt and kill the Mexican wolf to protect their livestock and livelihood.
+The U.S. Biological Survey began hunting and killing Mexican wolves to protect their livestock and livelihood.

-The Mexican wolf was added to the endangered species list in 1976, and the governments of the United States and Mexico captured the remaining wolves in the wild alive.
-The governments only captured five Mexican wolves but started a breeding program soon after.
+The Mexican wolf was added to the endangered species list in 1976, and the United States and Mexico governments captured the remaining wolves in the wild alive.
+The government only captured five Mexican wolves but started a breeding program soon after.

 The Mexican wolf can now be found in New Mexico and Arizona.
-In the most recent study in 2017, there were 240 Mexican wolves in breeding programs and estimated to be 143 in the wild, but is still on the endangered list.
+In the most recent study in 2017, there were 240 Mexican wolves in breeding programs, estimated to be 143 in the wild, but it is still on the endangered list.

 Key Largo Woodrat

-Once the Key Largo woodrat roamed throughout most of Key Largo, but with its habitat being reduced dramatically, the woodrat is now limited to the Northwest Regions.
-Gray brown or described as sepia; they have a cinnamon color on their sides.
-With its large ears, hairy tail and bulging eyes, they depend on their habitat for the tropical hardwood to build their large stick houses.
+Once the Key Largo woodrat roamed throughout most of Key Largo, the woodrat is now limited to the Northwest Regions, reducing its habitat dramatically.
+Gray-brown or described as sepia; they have a cinnamon color on their sides.
+Their large ears, hairy tail, and bulging eyes depend on their tropical hardwood habitat to build their large stick houses.

-Most known for their house building, the Key Largo woodrat build these from sticks and twigs.
-Woodrats build their nests against fallen trees, boulders, rock piles, sheds, outbuildings and tree stumps.
-The woodrats live in these houses alone, but can be used by several generations, with the ability to make the homes larger if they need to.
+Most known for their house building, the Key Largo woodrat built these from sticks and twigs.
+Woodrats build their nests against fallen trees, boulders, rock piles, sheds, outbuildings, and tree stumps.
+The woodrats live in these houses alone but can be used by several generations, with the ability to make the homes larger if they need to.

-The Key Largo woodrat has adapted to its move to the north of Key Largo.
-In the north, the woodrat generally does not build their house out of sticks and twigs but will live in the crevices of rocks.
-They will put a few twigs propped up against the outside of the rock.
+The Key Largo woodrat has adapted to its move north of Key Largo.
+In the north, the woodrat generally does not build their house out of sticks and twigs but will live in the rocks’ crevices.
+They will put a few twigs propped up against the rock outside.
 They also nest in holes in the roots of large trees.

-The woodrat was listed as endangered in 1983 through an emergency listing action, to provide welfare of the species.
-In the 1980s there were thought to be 6500 wood rats in north Key Largo, but by the 1990s, their habitat had shrunk to three square miles.
+The woodrat was listed as endangered in 1983 through an emergency listing action to provide the species’ welfare.
+In the 1980s, there were thought to be 6500 wood rats in north Key Largo, but by the 1990s, their habitat had shrunk to three square miles.